'Starving for success!' - Man City showcase insatiable hunger for trophies with third consecutive Carabao Cup win | Goal.com

 Don’t tell Manchester City that domestic trophies aren't important.

-After beating Aston Villa at Wembley to secure a third successive League Cup and six English trophies from the last seven on offer – if you include two Community Shields, which Pep Guardiola certainly does.
+After beating Aston Villa at Wembley to secure a third successive League Cup, it is now six English trophies won from the last seven on offer, if you include two Community Shields, which Pep Guardiola certainly does.

 The Catalan was a serial winner at Barcelona and Bayern Munich and he's become one at City too.